WeileiZeng/CSS-Code-Database/README.md

 ## [[n,k,d]] table
 version 1.3, (run3 as of Sept 20, 2023)

+_Disclaimer_: This table displays collected statistics from heavy random sampling.
+Theoretically, it is only the lower distance bound for each (k,d) set, though it matches the maximum distance for most entries.

 Row index for n, column index for k, and element for d

 ```